androlo/logmor/docs/docs.md

 - **impl**
 - **eq**

-The default precedences can be overwritten using parentheses, like normal, meaning an expression `(A op1 B) op2 C` is evaluated in the order:
+The precedence of an operation can be changed by using parentheses; for example, an expression `(A op1 B) op2 C` is always evaluated in the order:

 `D = A op1 B`, then